 Tom Goodwin, co-founder of innovation and transformation consultancy All We Have Is Now, eloquently describes proper business digital transformation as such: “When you rethink your business model, reconsider your product, or make leapfrogs in how your company is structured, then this is digital transformation.
 If you restructure everything, put new ways of working at the core, then you have digitally transformed.”

-True digital transformation is thereby the process of business metamorphosis: a rethink of the entire business model and company culture to embrace agile methodologies and digital technologies to future-proof the business by being able to quickly adapt to challenges of the future.
+True digital transformation is thereby the process of business metamorphosis: a rethink of the entire business model and company culture to embrace agile methodologies and digital technologies to future-proof the business by being able to quickly adapt to the challenges of the future.

 It is evident that digital technologies play a vitally important role in a business’s ability to adapt and evolve along with the ever-changing market landscape.
 These technologies also drive added value to customers through efficiency and accuracy.

 While organisations will adopt digital transformation for several reasons, the most likely is due to the fact that if they don’t, they will not survive.
-The current pandemic has quickly shown that a business’s ability to adapt quickly to various disruptions, time to market pressures, and changing customer expectations has become critical for survival.
+The current pandemic has quickly shown that a business’s ability to adapt quickly to various disruptions, time-to-market pressures, and changing customer expectations has become critical for survival.
 Businesses are now required to rethink their entire business and old operating models, experiment more with new technologies, and adopt an agile approach to meet new business challenges — this is true digital transformation.

 Digital transformation within a business context is likely to vary based on the challenges and demands specific to each company.
 However, there are some common areas that almost all businesses should consider tackling first when undergoing the digital transformation process: